jitsi/handbook/docs/dev-guide/iframe.md

 ```
 * **password** - Sets the password for the room.

-Set the password name as the command's single argument.

 ```javascript
 // set new password for channel api.addEventListener('participantRoleChanged', function(event) {